Dental hygienists are licensed oral health professionals who focus on prevention and

 - Expose and develop x-ray film.

-- Provide clinical services and health education to improve and maintain oral health
+- Provide clinical services and health education to improve and maintain oral health of school children.

 - Remove excess cement from coronal surfaces of teeth.